iratarasenko/gorest_api/README.md

 ### Project set up
 1. Download the project folder
-2. Create a virtual environment in a main project folder
+2. Create a virtual environment in a main project folder: execute a command 'python3.8 -m venv venv' in the project main folder
-3. Install requirements.txt
+3. Activate a virtual environment executing a command 'source venv/bin/activate' from the project folder
-4. Activate a virtual environment executing a command 'source venv/bin/activate' from the project folder
+4. Install requirements.txt: execute 'pip install -r requirements.txt'